WELCOME TO CRAIGELACHIE GUNDOGS

 Kay Mclain from Craigelachie Gundogs is passionate about helping owners train their dog.
 Through a series of private One to One lessons, you will be given all the instruction needed to ensure his gundog training is the best it possibly can be and tailored solely for him and his needs.
 For those who don't have the time to train their dog, or prefer the training to be done for them or need their dogs training 'started off', we offer Residential Training.
 You will be taught not only how to train your dog but just as importantly, how to keep it interesting, stimulating and motivating for him.
 Please visit our Testimonials page to see what others say about our training.

 Our clients come from all over the UK from Inverness to Eastbourne to Wales, Ireland and Europe.
+We are only 20 minutes from Newcastle upon Tyne, 15 minutes from Morpeth and 30 minutes from Alnwick.
+We have a lot of clients from Northumberland and surrounding counties but just as many come from Inverness, Devon and further afield .
 Everyone has their own reasons for deciding to work with and choose Craigelachie Gundogs, and for most of them, they go away with considerably more information about training their dog than they ever thought possible.
 We get results where other trainers have failed.
 We teach people so much about their own dog and how to change their interaction with them to get the best from them.
 We are lucky in that through dogs, we meet so many different people, from all walks of life with all with their own life stories and over the years, many of them have become very good friends.

 Craigelachie Gundogs are based in beautiful rural Northumberland, North East England about 10 miles west of Morpeth.
 We are a small family kennel made up of 3 generations who, between us, have worked with dogs spanning over 50 years.
 We are members of over 25 Working Gundog Clubs, Societies and Field Trial Associations.